-Although trees are all around us, there are quite some misconceptions on how trees grow.
-Studying the way in which a real tree grows reveals surprising mechanisms that together evolve these complex plants.
+Although trees are all around us, there are quite a few misconceptions on how trees grow.
+Studying how a real tree grows reveals surprising mechanisms that together evolve these complex plants.

 Think of trees as a big collection of annual plants, each of them growing at the ends of an interconnecting plumbing system.
 We call these plants twigs.
 They create the leaves, flowers and fruit of a tree.
-By themselves they are much like any other plant.
-Their connection to the big system of branches is what sets them apart.
-The branching system distributes flows of hormones, water and sugar to and from the twigs – regulating growth and evolving trees into the majestic structures we all admire.
+By themselves, they are much like any other plant.
+Their connection to the larger system of branches is what sets them apart.
+The branching system distributes flows of hormones, water and sugars – to and from the twigs – regulating growth and evolving trees into the majestic structures we all admire.

 Flow of water

-A tree uses the water in several ways.
-As the water moves up through the branches, it is filtered for all its nutrients and minerals.
-To keep a steady flow going and for the tree to get enough nutrients, each leaf’s surface evaporates water in the heat of the sun.
+A tree uses this water in several ways.
+As the water moves up through the branches, it is filtered to extract all its nutrients and minerals.
+To keep a steady flow going and give the tree enough nutrients, each leaf’s surface evaporates water in the heat of the sun.
 Thereby drying out the sponge and sucking up more water from the soil.

-The flow of water determines the peak height a tree can grow and its shape at different ages.
+The flow of water determines the peak height a tree can grow, as well as its shape at different ages.
 The higher a tree gets, the harder gravity pulls on the water.
-There comes point where the pull of earth’s gravity becomes larger than the sucking power of the sponge.
+There comes a point where the pull of earth’s gravity becomes larger than the sucking power of the sponge.
 As a tree reaches its peak height, it will soon stop growing in height.
 And with the main trunk loosing in power, side branches take over, widening the tree.

 Flow of sugar

 Apart from evaporating water, leaves also use water to perform photosynthesis.
 Which brings us to the flow of sugar.
 Absorbing the energy from the sun, leaves take water and carbon dioxide and bind them to form sugar molecules.
 The entire tree uses these sugars as a store of energy.
 The flow of sugar takes place in the living tissue of branches – the thin layer just below the bark.
-Leaves continue to fill it up and whichever connected cell in need of energy takes it out.
+Leaves continue to fill up this store, and when a connected cell is in need of energy, it takes it out.
 Roots, trunk, branches and buds are all connected.

-When a cell needs energy, it takes the sugar and some oxygen from the air and lets it react.
+When a cell needs energy, it takes the sugar and some oxygen from the air and lets them react.
 That’s right, trees breathe!
-As the molecules fall apart, they release the energy it took to bind them together.
+As the molecules fall apart, they release the energy it took to first bind them together.
 Our own breathing has the same effect.
-But only plants create their own sugars, we need food to keep us up and running, as we need much more energy to walk around.
+However, only plants can create their own sugars – we need food to keep us up and running, as we need much more energy to walk around.